nwy140/GameDevLog/ProjectTracker/docs/projects/current/Spider'sAdventure.md

                         - Triple Jump
                 - Special
                     - Air Dash
-                    - Grab on to ledge
                     - Slam Down
-                    - Cling on to walls and Jump From It
-                    - Float/Glide On Air

 - World Interaction
     - Environmental
         - Interact with Objects